-For applicants from British-oriented systems, officially certified copies of General Certificate of Education (GCE) examinations or Caribbean Examination Council (CXC) examinations should be submitted directly to the Admissions Office.
+For applicants from British-oriented systems, officially certified copies of General Certificate of Education (GCE) examinations or Caribbean Examination Council (CXC) examinations should be submitted directly to the Office for Undergraduate Recruitment and Admissions.
 Passes in five (5) O-level GCE or CXC General Passes (Grades I and II), or a combination of both, including English language, are acceptable for admission.
 CXC General passes (Grade III) will also be accepted if based on the six-point grading scale.
-The British Virgin Islands Grade I certificate is required for applicants from Elmore Stoutt High School in the British Virgin Islands.
+The British Virgin Islands Grade I certificate is required for applicants from public high schools in the British Virgin Islands.

 Course-By-Course Credential Evaluations.
 To be considered for undergraduate admission to the University of the Virgin Islands, certain students who have attended postsecondary educational institutions, colleges, or universities outside of the United States are required to submit a professional credential evaluation of all completed coursework.
 This is typically referred to as a course-by-course report.
-A course-by-course report should be sent directly to the Admissions Office from the credential evaluation agency.
+A course-by-course report should be sent directly to the Office for Undergraduate Recruitment and Admissions from the credential evaluation agency.
 An admission decision will be made once the official evaluation is on file and all other required materials are received.
 Applicants who are currently enrolled in a term or semester can contact a credential evaluation agency about getting a partial evaluation done.
 A final evaluation, however, will be required prior to enrollment.
-Evaluations are considered from members of the National Association of Credential Evaluation Services (NACES, www.naces.org).
-Upon receipt of the evaluation, the University of the Virgin Islands will determine if the applicant qualifies for undergraduate admission and whether or not his or her credits are transferable to the University.
+Evaluations are considered from members of the National Association of Credential Evaluation Services (NACES, www.naces. org).
+Upon receipt of the evaluation, the University of the Virgin Islands will determine if the applicant gualifies for undergraduate admission and whether or not his or her credits are transferable to the university.
 Obtaining an external evaluation does not ensure the awarding of credit.
 Transfer credit will be granted on an individual basis in keeping with University of the Virgin Islands policy.